Break Even Calculator

 Adjusting Targets

 If you enter a target profit, the number will rise.
-This higher figure tells you exactly what is required to achieve your specific financial goals.
+This higher figure provides an estimate of what is required to achieve your specific financial goals.

 Important: This model assumes that every unit costs the same to make and sells for the same price.